Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

-For the proposed method, we evaluate performance using two prediction settings, including supervised fine-tuning and a fully unsupervised setting.
+Methods marked with an asterisk (*) were trained on external IQA datasets, including KADID and PIPAL.
+PieAPP and LPIPS were trained on their own proposed datasets.
+For the proposed method, we evaluate two prediction settings, including supervised fine-tuning and a fully unsupervised setting.
 Specifically, in the supervised fine-tuning setting \(^{f}\), the model is first pretrained on a synthetic dataset, then fine-tuned for feature extraction on a standard IQA dataset, and finally used to train an MLP-based regression model with labeled IQA data for prediction.
 For fair comparison, we fine-tune the model and perform supervised regression on the PIPAL dataset for cross-dataset testing.
-In the unsupervised setting, we only pretrain the model on the synthetic dataset and then use UMAP to predict quality scores.
-As shown in Table~\ref{zong}, our method achieves strong overall performance under both prediction settings and remains highly consistent with the ground-truth scores across all datasets.
+However, PIPAL~\cite{jinjin2020pipal} differs from conventional synthetic-distortion datasets because it contains not only traditional low-level distortions, but also outputs produced by image restoration and GAN-based algorithms.
+For many of these algorithm-induced distortions, the exact generation settings, model checkpoints, and degradation parameters are not fully specified in the public dataset release.
+Therefore, our synthetic pre-training protocol can only approximate part of the PIPAL distortion distribution, rather than exactly reproducing all its restoration- and GAN-related distortions.
+In the label-free setting, we only pretrain the model on the synthetic dataset and then use different dimensionality reduction methods to predict quality scores from the learned representations.
+Among these methods, UMAP and PCA generally achieve better and more stable performance than t-SNE and TSVD.
+This indicates that the learned content-influenced degradation representations contain a dominant quality-related structure that can be captured by both nonlinear manifold projection and linear principal directions.
+In contrast, t-SNE is more sensitive to local neighborhood preservation, while TSVD provides a weaker approximation of the perceptual quality axis.
+These results support the feasibility of deriving relative quality scores from the low-dimensional structure of the learned representation without MOS supervision.

-\subsection{Domain-specific dataset experiments}
+\subsection{Domain-specific Dataset Experiments}